qrexpy/OpenManus/README.md

 We welcome any friendly suggestions and helpful contributions!
 Just create issues or submit pull requests.

-Or contact @mannaandpoem via 📧email: mannaandpoem@gmail.com
+Or contact @qrexpy via 📧email: qrexpy@gmail.com

 **Note**: Before submitting a pull request, please use the pre-commit tool to check your changes.
 Run `pre-commit run --all-files` to execute the checks.